Skip to main content

 KEEP provides professional development, lessons, and kits to support teaching energy concepts in the elementary grades.

-Learn more about how KEEP offers a holistic approach to energy efficiency in school buildings.
+Learn more about how KEEP offers a holistic approach to energy conservation in school buildings.

 Renewable Energy